 All of that hard work paid off, and Rob walked out of Craig on his own with his walker 11 months after his injury fully independent and able to take care of himself, from putting on his clothes and cooking to being able to get outside and enjoy nature.
 He went on to enjoy an internship with Intel where he was the only intern of his class invited back, and now he is embarking on a journey to become a motivational speaker.

-Just a year and a few months after his injury, Rob walked on the UC Berkley football field with his walker and his family to a roaring crowd.
-Another important milestone for Rob was in May 2020 when he returned to the site of his injury, the Witter Rugby Field at UC Berkley, and walked triumphantly across the grass.
+Just a year and a few months after his injury, Rob walked on the UC Berkeley football field with his walker and his family to a roaring crowd.
+Another important milestone for Rob was in May 2020 when he returned to the site of his injury, the Witter Rugby Field at UC Berkeley, and walked triumphantly across the grass.
 It was a powerful moment of strength and overcoming adversity for him, and Rob says he is determined to keep challenging himself, growing and building community all across the country.